dougwithseismic/llm-crawler/docs/playground/README.md

 # Playground Service

-The Playground service is a flexible execution environment that allows you to run custom code through a plugin-based architecture while leveraging the same powerful webhook and event system as the crawler service.
+The Playground service is a flexible execution environment that allows you to run custom code through a plugin-based architecture with support for both synchronous and asynchronous execution modes.

 ## Table of Contents